deukryeol-yoon/graphlets-over-time/README.md

 ```

 ## Running Demo
 We provide the original data in [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0).
+Please download the files to the 'data' folder.
 You can create intermediate files and see the results using script files below:
  * generate-all-evolution.sh : generate ratios of graphlets in datasets.
 Because of time complexity, large datasets (patent, stackoverflow) is commented out.
  * graph-evolution.sh : draw ratios of graphlets over time (Figures in Table 4.) and calculate average R-squared value of them.
  * graphlet-transition-graph.sh : draw graphlet transition graphs.
 (Figures in Table 5)